jdoppelp/CasparCG-Lottie-Template/README.md

 # Getting Started with your own template:

 ## Creating the LottieFile
-To use the templates with your own animation you need to create a LottieFile where the text isn't converted to shapes (in Bodymovin - Disable Glyphs in the Settings) and the textlayers in the animation should have unique names (e.g. _firstLine, _headLine, _value1, ...).
+To use the templates with your own animation you need to create a LottieFile where the text isn't converted to shapes (in Bodymovin - Disable Glyphs in the Settings) and the textlayers in the animation should have unique names (e.g._ _firstLine_, _ _headLine_,_ _value1_ , ...).
-I recommend using this type of naming convention with the underscore "_" at the beginning.
+I recommend using this type of naming convention with the underscore _"_"_ at the beginning.
 Remember that the script only updates text layers.
 If you want to change data for an animation you have to make sure that the data is stored in a text layer, not in a slider.
 If you don't wanna see the textlayer, just make it invisible.

 Add these markers to your animation timeline.
 They will splitt the animation into parts, so you can play the parts step by step in CasparCG.
 Every marker needs to have a duration.
 After playing the part, Caspar will stop on the last frame of the marker.